rachelhisko/dog-rescue-pattern-library/patterns/cards/README.md

 ---
 basic-card:
   desc: |
     The basic card should only be used for information about specific dogs.
-It must include a button becasue the entire card will never be clickable.
+It must include a button because the entire card will never be clickable.
   width: 400

 icon-card: